MiaadTeam/lesan/README.md

 the `projection` of getting data is based on [MongoDb Projection](https://www.mongodb.com/docs/manual/tutorial/project-fields-from-query-results/)

-the `coreApp.schemas.selectStruct` funtions can limit this projection based on your schema relation and prevent to cycling in retive data
+the `coreApp.schemas.selectStruct` function can limit the projection based on your schema relation and prevent an Infinite loop in retrieving data

 ### this is the full example text :